waggle-sensor/waggle/testing/odroid/QA_testing_instructions.md

   - Success: Label printer prints barcode label (without "ERROR")
   - Error 1: Label printer prints barcode label with "ERROR"
   - Error 2: Label printer does not print a label.
-4. On success stick the label top of the Ethernet port of the Odroid.
+4. On success stick the new label on top of the Ethernet port of the Odroid.
 The barcode should go on top and the text should go to the side.
 The barcode should be placed entirely on the top and not folded across the edge.